Methylene Blue Stacks

 Mechanism

 Creatine serves as ATP buffer via phosphocreatine system.
-MB enhances mitochondrial ATP production.
-Together they increase both ATP synthesis rate and ATP reserve capacity.[4]
+MB supports mitochondrial ATP production.
+Together they may support both ATP synthesis rate and ATP reserve capacity.[4]

 Evidence Level